NotAShelf/ZenVer/doc/ABOUT.md

 versioning specifications that seem to be invented solely to waste the developers' time by inventing made-up requirements that, in truth, nobody has the time to follow.
 Developers are busy people.

+> _Some of them are too busy to read this document!
+By all means, stop reading
+> here if you have gotten the gist of ZenVer already!_

 We should consider not only that it takes time to calculate version numbers, but also that it takes mental strain: counting is hard.
 We do not want to spend time